EshanB101/MRB-Docs/README.md

 ## Note:
 -Project is written in Angular and uses [PrimeFaces](https://www.primefaces.org/primeng/) for UI Library.
--Branches name start with `ma/ui/`
+-Branche name for UI start with `ma/ui/`
 -Don't forget to `yarn install`
 -`TELCO-ng-generic-fe/apps/tg/src/assets/` to access styling and themes